Welcome to Battle College

 - Editors are humans, and make mistakes.

-What this all adds up to is simple: We try our best, but there are mistakes here.
+What this all adds up to is simple: We try our best, but there are mistakes on this website.
 Don't trust everything you read on the internet, and always play the game based on the official rules.

 If you need to contact an admin, refer to the Talk:Main Page#Contact Us.